Seymour Monro

-Major General The Hon.Seymour Hector Russell Hale Monro CBE LVO DL (born 7 May 1950) is a former officer in the British Army and current Lord Lieutenant of Moray.
+Major General Seymour Hector Russell Hale Monro CBE LVO DL (born 7 May 1950) is a former officer in the British Army and current Lord Lieutenant of Moray.

-Earliest life and education
+Early life and education

-Monro is the eldest son of Hector Monro, Baron Monro of Langholm, and was born in Edinburgh, Scotland on 7 May 1950.
+Monro was born in Edinburgh, Scotland on 7 May 1950.
+He is the eldest son of Hector Monro, Baron Monro of Langholm, a Scottish Conservative and Unionist Party politician, and his wife Anne.
 He was educated at Cargilfield Preparatory School and Glenalmond College, both private schools in Scotland.